mohitmewara/Bitcoin-Mining/README.md

 ## Installation

-To run this program, the user should first Elixir 1.5 or above.
+To run this program, the user should first install Elixir 1.5 or above.
 Detailed desription of the program and running instructions can be found in Readme.pdf